ryankaplan/pattern-based-ot/README.md

 # Pattern-based OT

-This is a server and client for the Pattern-based Operational Transform protocol as described in this paper.
+This is a server and client for the Pattern-based Operational Transform protocol as described in [this paper](http://www.computer.org/csdl/trans/td/preprint/07060680-abs.html) by Yi Xu and Chengzheng Sun [^1].

-I made this to learn about the paper and I consider it a toy - not a library ready for production use.
-Documents aren't persistently stored (all clients start out with an empty document), we don't deal with connection errors, and there are a host of other issues that I haven't found.
-I don't recommend using any of this as production/example code :)
+I built this project with goal of better understanding the paper.
+It's not a library intended for use in production and there are a host of known issues with it: documents aren't stored persistently, all clients start out with an empty document, we don't deal with connection errors, etc.

 # Upcoming changes